scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

     prune-backups keep-all=1
     shared 0

-Format, for this particular VM i want to change the format from RAW to qcow2, we can do this with the '--format qcow2' option
+Format, for this particular VM i want to change the format from RAW to qcow2, we can do this with the `--format qcow2` option

 The full command to move the vm is below: